-Information regarding the assessment process is available on the CRTO website (Registration Application Guides, registration fact sheets, policies etc.).
-This information can also be obtained in print by contacting the College or arranging a personal meeting.
+Information regarding the assessment process is available on the CRTO website (registration application guide, pre-registration guide, registration fact sheets, policies etc.).
+This information can also be obtained in print by contacting the CRTO or arranging a personal meeting.
 Staff monitors and reviews the information for currency and accuracy on regular basis.

 Once all the documents have been received, the Registrar will review the application for registration.
 If all of the registration requirements have been met, the Registrar will issue a certificate of registration.

-Prior to completing the approved examination, an applicant may be granted a Graduate Certificate of Registration.
-This is a temporary certificate of registration issued for 18 months.
-It allows the Graduate Member to perform the functions of a Respiratory Therapist under the supervision of an RT holder of a General certificate of registration (without restrictions) or another regulated health professional.
-If the applicant does not meet all the registration requirements (e.g., currency requirement), or if the Registrar has doubts that a certificate of registration should be issued, she will refer the application to the Registration Committee for consideration.
+If the applicant does not meet all the registration requirements (e.g., currency requirement), or if the Registrar has doubts that a certificate of registration should be issued, s/he will refer the application to the Registration Committee for consideration.
 The applicant will be notified of the referral in writing and will have 30 days to submit any additional information to the Registration Committee.

-As a result of the GAP (see section 8 a) the College is changing its approach to registering internationally educated applicants.
-Under the new process internationally-educated respiratory therapists (IERTs) and other health professionals (IEHPs) will have three optional pathways (see section 8 a) to pursue registration and integration into respiratory therapy in Ontario.
-The College is currently developing policies that will set out the process for assessment of international applicants, the criteria on which the selection of pathway will be based and what, if any, additional education must be completed in order for the registration requirements to be met.
-These will be posted on our website as soon as approved by the Registration Committee / Council.
-In the meantime, staff is available to meet with the applicant's by phone or in person do discust he process.
+As a result of the GAP project (see section 8 a) the CRTO changed its approach to registering internationally educated applicants.
+Under the new process internationally-educated respiratory therapists (IERTs) and other health professionals (IEHPs) have three optional pathways to pursue registration and integration into respiratory therapy in Ontario.
+The CRTO developed a new pre-registration process and policy (Pathways for Internationally Educated Respiratory Therapists and Other Health Professionals Integrating into Respiratory Therapy in Ontario) which sets out the process for assessment of international applicants, the criteria on which the selection of pathway is based and what, if any, additional education must be completed in order for the registration requirements to be met.
+The pre-registration guide and the "Pathways" policy are posted on our website.
+In addition the information may be obtained in print by contacting the College or arranging a personal meeting.
+Staff monitors and reviews the information for currency and accuracy on regular basis.